+Kuk Sool Won™ of Yeovil Martial Arts

 Disclosure and Barring Service Guidance

 In December 2012, the Criminal Records Bureau (CRB) merged with the Independent Safeguarding Authority to become the Disclosure and Barring Service (DBS).
 This has led to a number of changes in terminology such as an 'enhanced CRB’ becoming known as an 'enhanced DBS’.